 meet certain requirements and benefit from a quicker, less complicated

 way to divorce.

-Our San Bernardino divorce lawyers at James D. Madden & Aruna P. Rodrigo, Family Law Attorneys
+Our San Bernardino divorce Lawyer at Aruna P. Rodrigo, Family Law Attorney

 are determined to make sure our potential clients understand what summary

 dissolution is and the requirements you must meet.

 If you are considering a summary dissolution, it is best to meet with an

 attorney who can explain the court’s Summary Dissolution Information.